FINDING THE TREASURES OF DARKNESS AND WEALTH OF SECRET PLACES

 Ask God for Disclosure & let Him Open Your Eyes

-(Prayer) For years I have prayed this prayer: “Lord, open my eyes to see things I cannot normally see so I can claim things that would otherwise be unclaimed.”
-You must always understand that God does not place His storehouse of treasures in open and obvious places.
-The Lord told us not to “cast our pearls before swine” and He operates by that same standard!
+(Prayer) For years, I have prayed this prayer: “Lord, open my eyes to see things I normally wouldn’t see so I can claim things I ordinarily wouldn’t claim.”
+It is essential to understand that God does not place His storehouse of treasures in open and obvious places.
+The Lord instructed us not to “cast our pearls before swine,” and He operates by that same principle!

 It’s normal for people to lock their treasures behind sealed doors.
 They place them in vaults and hidden chambers.
 God, too, has his vaults, hidden chambers, safes, and “secret places.”
 And the only way you can find and secure these treasures is by God’s sovereign disclosure.
-He has to sovereignly open your eyes to them.
-Jesus said in Luke 10:21 the Heavenly Father has “hidden these things from the wise and intelligent and has revealed them to infants.”
+He has to sovereignly open your eyes to see them.
+Jesus said in Luke 10:21 that the Heavenly Father has “hidden these things from the wise and intelligent and has revealed them to infants.”

 God says He has placed His treasure in “earthen vessels”—jars of clay (2 Corinthians 4:7).
 And I want the Holy Spirit to show me people that, to others, appear as lumps of coal, but deep within they will produce diamonds.